 Liverpool Counts Quality Mark

-This year we are participating in the Liverpool Counts Quality Mark.
+After participating in the Liverpool Counts Quality Mark, we received the Gold Award.
+Thank you to everyone involved.
 There is a real buzz about maths in the school!
 For further information about Liverpool Counts please click this link to our dedicated page.

 Mathematics is important in everyday life.
 It is integral to all aspects of life and with this is mind, we endeavour to ensure that children develop a healthy and enthusiastic attitude towards mathematics that will stay with them.
 It is essential that children develop a ‘can do’ attitude to maths, as any negativity will affect their ability to learn.